Mazchoo/Cuda-Accelerated-Sewing-Simulation/README.md

 - [ ] Add zooming and panning to QT widget display
 - [ ] Added ability to view and edit material properties
 - [ ] Add controls to tweak physics parameters live
+- [ ] Optimize the set-up of clothing and simulation/make a loading animation